geom3trik/vizia-audio-synth/README.md

 If we run our app now with `cargo run`, a window should appear and you should hear a tone played continuously until we close the window.

 # Step 4 - Creating the controller widget
 Preferably we would like the tone to only play when a key is pressed.
-To do this we're going to create a new custom widget that will be in charge of receiving mouse and keyboard events, as well as events from other widgets, and to generate and send messages from the main thread to the audio thread to control our oscillator.
+To do this we're going to create a new custom widget that will be in charge of receiving keyboard events, as well as events from other widgets, and to generate and send messages from the main thread to the audio thread to control our oscillator.

 First we'll define the messages that can be sent to the audio thread with an enum:
 ```Rust